irrfannazir/exdson-base-works/README.md

-# Exdson Compiler
+# Exdson Transpiler

+I have seen lots of people who have been working hard on labs and studying programming langs.
+Here's the compiler built for student who are curious to study about compiler.
+The students can edit the syntax of the compiler.

 ## Overview
+Ex# (Excelon #) is a programming language simple programming language syntax to understand the compiler.
+By analyzing this open-source compiler, you can understand how the common compiler are working.

+-- How it's working?
-Exdson (Excelon Data Structure Object Notation) is a programming language to handle Data Structure with Function-Oriented Syntax.
-This Open-source Compiler translates Exdson code into C, compiles it.
+This Compiler translates the programming language written inside the compiler program into C, compiles it.

+-- The Ex# transpiler is flexible with syntax.
 You can update the compiler by implementing your syntax.

 ## Installation
 1. Clone the repository: